avbm/groomba/README.md

 - A good logo: every open source tool needs a good logo ;)
 - Passing command line flags and arguments: currently I am planning on adding support for arguments and flags using [Cobra](https://github.com/spf13/cobra)
 - Delete (really) old branches: delete branches older than a set threshold instead of renaming them
+- Add tests for failing to delete reference at remote

 ## Bugs and feature requests